lvsichan/lvsichan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year undergraduate student from Nankai University(https://www.nankai.edu.cn/).
-My research interest includes reinforcement learning, machine learning, and computer graphic.
+I am a master student of TMCC, College of Computer Science, Nankai University, China.
+My research interests are reinforcement learning and computer graphic, focusing on fluid simulation and motion control.